New Hampshire Welcomes Hunters!

-When planning your trip, check out visitnh.gov for ideas and deals on lodging, camping and good eats—To help you get the most out of your time afield, maybe this is the year to hire a licensed N.H. hunting guide (listed huntnh.com).
+When planning your trip, check out visitnh.gov for ideas and deals on lodging, camping, and good eats.
+To help you get the most out of your time afield, maybe this is the year to hire a licensed N.H. hunting guide (listed at huntnh.com).

 Apprentice Hunting Opportunity

 If you know someone who wants to experience hunting, take advantage of New Hampshire’s Apprentice Hunting License!
 This license provides a one-time, one calendar-year exemption from Hunter Education requirements for a hunter accompanied by a properly licensed adult 18 years of age or older.
 Learn more at huntnh.com/hunting/apprentice.html.